TheWhetherMan/ups-and-downs/README.md

 ## Architecture

 _Ups & Downs_ was originally being built using **Blazor** such that it could be run on a Raspberry Pi 5.
 While that did work, it was also a pain to work _with_.
-That said, the project is being built using **WPF** now.
+The project is being built using **WPF** now.

 ## Gameplay Mechanics & Changes